Kietpawpan/encryption/README.md

 CryptoJS.AES.encrypt("Message", "your private key");
 ```
 In this case, CryptoJs derives a 32 byte long encryption key for AES-256 and a 16 byte long initialization vector (iv) from the password, encrypts the "Message" using this key, iv in AES mode CBC and (default) padding Pkcs7 [(Michael Fehr, 2020)](https://stackoverflow.com/a/64802091)

+You need a 32 bytes key for AES-256.
+An Utf-8 encoding of the string c79109c462c34441840551e2ba79830e is one way to create such a 32 bytes sequence.
+CryptoJS provides the Utf8 encoder for this purpose.
+Keys generated this way have a reduced value range of 16 instead of 256 values per byte ([Topaco, 2023](https://stackoverflow.com/questions/76066950/why-do-we-use-cryptojs-enc-utf8-parse-in-javascript
+)).

+You should never need Utf8.parse for a key.
+The key should not be a character string, unless it is hex or base 64 encoded ([Maarten Bodewes, 2023](https://stackoverflow.com/questions/76066950/why-do-we-use-cryptojs-enc-utf8-parse-in-javascript
+)).